Kawagoe: The 'most Japanese' destination

 (CNN) — Tight streets lined with gabled buildings and tiled roofs -- it's an image many visitors, particularly those of an older, pre-Pokemon vintage, hope to find when they come to Japan for the first time.
 Sadly, with most Japanese cities having the architectural appeal of a pile of gray cardboard boxes, it's an image they never truly find.

 The truth, however, really is out there.
 It lies not in Kyoto, Nara or any of the other celebrated "historic" towns, but in a little city right on the doorstep of Tokyo.

+Kawagoe City in Saitama Prefecture has preserved an area of streets lined on both sides with buildings that look like they've been taken straight from a samurai period drama.
+Kawagoe is only 50 minutes from Shibuya and affordable to reach.
 This means that travelers on a tight schedule and budget can enjoy sights that most think are reserved for the pricier private tours round Kyoto.
-And we think Kawagoe is much the better bet for the truly curious traveler anyway.
+And we think Kawagoe is much the better bet for the truly curious traveler in Japan anyway.

 History buff's bus